What is a content recommendation engine?

 Streaming video giant Netflix represents a real-world example of employing the hybrid recommendation model.
 To provide recommendations to its viewers, Netflix looks at the shows similar viewers have watched, as well as the content of shows you have watched.
 The resulting recommendations are more personalized than could be achieved otherwise -- and account for 75% of what viewers watch on the service.

-Optimizely Adaptive Recommendations is a content recommendation engine you can add to your own website.
+Optimizely recommendations is a content recommendation engine you can add to your own website.
 It makes it easy to include recommendations on any webpage, and then measure the impact with Optimizely's Stats Engine.
 Choose the algorithm you want to provide the most personalized experience for your users.